 ASEAN All-Stars 1-0 Man Utd: Ruben Amorim's side suffer friendly defeat on post-season tour

-Manchester United suffered a 1-0 defeat to ASEAN All-Stars in the first fixture of their post-season tour.
+Manchester United boss Ruben Amorim admitted his side may "need the boos" after they suffered a 1-0 defeat to ASEAN All-Stars in the first fixture of their post-season tour.

 Harry Maguire captained the side as first-teamers Casemiro, Patrick Dorgu, Andre Onana, Ayden Heaven, Diogo Dalot, Manuel Ugarte, Kobbie Mainoo and Rasmus Hojlund all started for United in Kuala Lumpur.

-Bruno Fernandes, Alejandro Garnacho, Jonny Evans and Amad Diallo were among 11 changes at half-time with the score locked at 0-0, but Maung Maung Lwin netted a 71st-minute winner for the South-East Asia XI to inflict another defeat on Ruben Amorim's struggling side
+Bruno Fernandes, Alejandro Garnacho, Jonny Evans and Amad Diallo were among 11 changes at half-time with the score locked at 0-0, but Maung Maung Lwin netted a 71st-minute winner for the South-East Asia XI to inflict another defeat on Amorim's struggling side.

 - Transfer Centre LIVE! | Man Utd news & transfers🔴